matn7/CS-Notes/src/main/java/spring/spring-reactive.md

 **Quiz 7.**

 **Question 1: Scheduler from reactor.**
-- immediate, parallel, single, boundedElastic.
+- `immediate`, `parallel`, `single`, `boundedElastic`.

 **Question 2: Which Scheduler is good choice for a blocking operation?**
-- boundedElastic.
+* boundedElastic.
-"boundedElastic" it is specifically designed to handle potentially blocking tasks by providing additional threads as needed, making it ideal for operations that can block without causing performance issues in the overall application.
+* "boundedElastic" it is specifically designed to handle potentially blocking tasks by providing additional threads as needed, making it ideal for operations that can block without causing performance issues in the overall application.

 **Question 3: publishOn is used to make the upstream publishers to use specific schedulers?**
-- False.
+* False.
-"publishOn" affects upstream publishers with specific schedulers, but in reality, it alters the execution context downstream instead.
+* "publishOn" affects upstream publishers with specific schedulers, but in reality, it alters the execution context downstream instead.

 **Question 4: Select correct answer.**